WBC's Ramirez gets TKO in super lightweight unification bout | New Country 923

 WBC’s Ramirez gets TKO in super lightweight unification bout

-ARLINGTON, Texas (AP) — WBC champion Jose Ramirez delivered a series of punches to the head of WBO champion Maurice Hooker, who was pinned against the ropes and taking a pummeling when the referee stepped in and stopped the world super lightweight unification bout in the sixth round Saturday night.
+Ramirez delivered a series of brutal punches, pinning hometown favorite against the ropes in the sixth round before referee Mark Nelson stepped in and stopped the scheduled 12-round bout.

+“He didn’t know how hard I hit until the moment came,” Ramirez said.

-Ramirez connected on two lefts to the head of Hooker, knocking the stunned hometown fighter into the ropes.
-The WBC champion from California then kept punching until the scheduled 12-round bout was stopped by referee Mark Nelson.
+Two lefts to the head knocked stunned hometown favorite Hooker into the ropes.
+The WBC champion from California then kept punching until Nelson ended the fight.

+“It was a good stoppage.
+I was hurt,” Hooker said.
+“I will be back.
+This isn’t the end for me.”

+Hooker said he lost his focus for just a split second, and the fight was over before he could recover.

-It was the third title defense for Ramirez, who improved to 25-0 with his 17th knockout.
+It was the third title defense for Ramirez, the 2012 Olympian who improved to 25-0 as a pro with his 17th knockout.
 His first two title defenses came at home in California.

+“I came here with one mission, just to do my fight,” Ramirez said.
+“Going back to my rhythm and nice jab, everything I did when I was an amateur.”

 Hooker dropped to 26-1.
 It was his third title defense, the first at home for the 29-year-old from Dallas known as “Mighty Mo.”

+“I’m still in shock a little bit,” Ramirez said.
+“I didn’t go after a vacant title.
+I went after a guy who is a world champion, a humble champion.”

-Ramirez, the 2012 Olympian who took the vacant WBC title in the 140-pound division in March 2018, had a flurry of punches in the opening round that sent Hooker stumbling into the ropes.
+Ramirez, who took the vacant WBC title in the 140-pound division in March 2018, had some blows in the opening round that sent Hooker stumbling into the ropes.
 He stayed up then, but Hooker did go down soon after that after landing a blow but taking a counterpunch and being unable to keep his balance when Ramirez was standing on his foot.

+Both fighters landed solid blows in the second round, but Ramirez again had Hooker against the ropes, with the hometown favorite mostly covering up, and saying afterward that those body blows didn’t bother him.

 The third and fourth rounds both ended with the fighters exchanging punches and having to be separated by the referee when the bell rung.